robmasocco/AOS-TAG/ideas.md

 A generic userland thread becomes a writer/reader through these device files.
 What about IPC_PRIVATE?
 Which routines would need to be called?
 Develop the baseline version first, then make sure it is doable and discuss it with Quaglia to avoid conflicts with the specification.
 Could be a nice addition.
 Might require a different device driver, or an extension of that using the minor number.
+Or, it might be ioctl-based.

 # SYNCHRONIZATION